DevOps. This buzzword is thrown around a lot and can be hard to understand at first. So what does it mean?

 Of course we can monitor our servers and see if they are still running.
 However, we can answer many more questions: How many users are using our servers?
 How is our growth?
 When do we need to scale?
 And can we scale automatically?

-I will also include excursions where I see them as useful (expect a crash course on cross-platform scripting).
+I will be releasing new articles regularly, including excursions where I see them as useful (expect a crash course on cross-platform scripting).

 Are there any DevOps topics you would like me to write about?